vallentinlab/NG-whistle-durations/README.md

 3) Temporal modulation model.py

-This script simulates playback-driven whistle duration responses using per-bird (μ, σ) parameters read from simulated_bird_params_duration.xlsx (fast/medium/slow modes), then compares an engagement policy (β=1, δ=0.5) against control (β=0) in a figure combining KDEs and jittered samples: it saves temporal_modulation_model_comparison.pdf (see Fig 1F).
+This script simulates playback-driven whistle duration responses using per-bird (μ, σ) parameters read from simulated_bird_params_duration.xlsx (fast/medium/slow modes), then compares an engagement policy (β=1, δ=0.5) against control (β=0, see Fig S3C) in a figure combining KDEs and jittered samples: it saves temporal_modulation_model_comparison.pdf (see Fig 1F).
 It also provides an attractor landscape plot for duration (see Fig 1E).
 To run: keep the Excel produced by the durations pipeline in the working directory; use Python with numpy, pandas, matplotlib, and scikit-learn.
 The script prints per-region and pooled control summaries (n, median, MAD) to stdout.

 4) Pitch modulation model.py

 This script simulates pitch responses to whistle playbacks using per-bird (μ, σ, optional weight) loaded from simulated_bird_params_pitch.xlsx, applies a distance-decay attractor to bias component selection near the playback, and compares an attractor model (β>0, δ blending with control) to no-attractor (β=0) in a two-panel figure saved as pitch_modulation_results_model_comparison.pdf (see Fig 2D); it also renders a per-bird attractor landscape K_k(x) over 1000–9000 Hz with magma coloring and log-scaled x (see Fig 2B).
 To run: keep the Excel file in the working directory; requirements are numpy, pandas, matplotlib, and scikit-learn.

-5)
+5) Pitch and duration modulation model

+This script builds a control 2D KDE over per-song medians (duration, pitch) from all_birds.pkl, derives duration-conditioned (and pitch-conditioned) support maps, and simulates joint responses with blended probabilities: an attractor gate (β_dur, β_pitch) mixed with control priors (δ).
+Duration and pitch uses per-bird Gaussian components from simulated_bird_params_*.xlsx.
+It produces Exp.
+2 simulation figures (Duration→Pitch and Pitch→Duration: KDE and KDE-ratio panels, see Fig 3C, D and Fig S3D), a sweep figure for fixed duration, and duration-only summariesRequirements: numpy, pandas, matplotlib, seaborn, scipy.